therynamo/docs/content/plugins/registry/docker.md

 ## Overview

-This plugin enables you to build and publish [Docker](https://www.docker.com/) images in a Vela pipeline.
+This plugin enables the ability to build and publish [Docker](https://www.docker.com/) images in a Vela pipeline.

 Source Code: https://github.com/go-vela/vela-docker